forthy42/net2o/wiki/nsa-backdoor.md

 _skn_ with it.

-The device does not need to keep this pubkey as plaintext, it is sufficient if this pubkey (or a salted hash over it) is used for actually decrypting the flash drive.
+The device does not need to keep this pubkey as plaintext, it is sufficient if this pubkey (or a salted hash over it; using that salt as _z_ value of the signature) is used for actually decrypting the flash drive.
 The pubkey therefore is stored encrypted by its owner's password.
 If an unlock message is received and the calculated remaining pubkey hashed with the salt opens the encrypted drive, it's legitimate.

 All parties necessary to open the device must collaborate, and it is possible to configure the devices so that only the appropriate chain of authorities can